technomalia/technomalia.github.io/README.md

 - Home
 - ...
+- Products
 - ...
-- ...
 - About

+I know there's the four 1,200 word reports everyone's doing, but do we want them all just shoved in the one page or a seperate page for each?

-Tell me what other pages you'll need..
+Tell me what other pages you'll need.